 CrO42- + Pb(CH3COO)2 → PbCrO4 +CH3COONa

-PbCrO4 is the yellow precipitate of chloride and hence the test is accurate.
+PbCrO4 is the yellow precipitate of chloride, and hence the test is accurate.

 - Add a small amount of concentrated sulphuric acid to the test tube dropper.

-- Heat the test tube over the bunsen burner and hold the test tube using the holder.
+- Heat the test tube over the Bunsen burner and hold the test tube using the holder.

-- Red fumes should be given out indicating the formation of chromyl chloride.
+- Red fumes should be given out, indicating the formation of chromyl chloride.

 - This red fume should be collected using another test tube.

-- Next, add a small volume of sodium hydroxide to test tube filled with red fumes using a dropper.
+- Next, add a small volume of sodium hydroxide to the test tube filled with red fumes using a dropper.